Digitalizer01/C-IPC-Samples/README.md

 Notes:
 - The `SIGUSR1` and `SIGUSR2` signals are user-defined signals that can be used for communication between processes.
 - This program demonstrates communication between a parent process and a child process using pipes and signal synchronization.
 The parent process creates a child process, and they exchange information through a pipe.
 The parent process waits for the child process to finish, and then both processes display their respective process identifiers (PIDs).

-# Parent-Child Process Relationship

-process_creation.c spawns a new child process, and the parent and child processes exchange messages before terminating.

-## Main Function

-1. In the `main()` function, the parent process starts by printing its process ID (PID) and the message "I am process XX and I'm going to create a new process" using `printf()`.
-2. The program calls `fork()` to create a new child process.
-The `fork()` function returns 0 in the child process and the child's PID in the parent process.
-3. If `fork()` returns 0, indicating that the current process is the child process, the child process block is executed.
-4. Inside the child process block, the child process prints its own PID, parent's PID (using `getppid()`), and the message "I am process YY, my parent is XX" using `printf()`.
-5. Then, the child process prints "I am process YY and I'm going to exit" and terminates using `exit(0)`.
-6. If `fork()` returns a non-zero value (PID of the child) in the parent process block, the parent process executes.
-7. Inside the parent process block, the parent process prints its own PID, the child's PID, and the message "Process YY created successfully" using `printf()`.
-8. A short delay of 1 second (`sleep(1)`) is added to ensure that the parent process doesn't terminate before the child process.
-This delay allows the child process to complete its execution.
-9. Finally, the parent process prints "I am process XX and I'm going to exit" and terminates using `exit(0)`.

-Notes:
-- The values XX and YY represent the process IDs of the parent and child processes, respectively.
-- This program demonstrates the creation of a child process by a parent process.
-The parent process displays its own PID and the intention to create a new process.
-After forking, the child process displays its own PID and the parent's PID.
-Then, the child process prints a termination message and exits.
-Meanwhile, the parent process displays the child's PID and a success message before terminating.

-# Alarm Signal

-alarm_example.c sets an alarm signal to be triggered every 3 seconds.
-When the alarm signal is received, it prints a notification message.

-## Alarm Handler Function

-1. The `alarmHandler()` function is defined, which will be called when the alarm signal (SIGALRM) is received.
-2. Inside the `alarmHandler()` function, it prints the message "Alarm signal triggered." using `printf()`.
-3. It then calls `alarm(3)` to reset the alarm for another 3 seconds, ensuring that the alarm signal will be triggered again after 3 seconds.

-## Main Function

-1. In the `main()` function, the program registers the signal handler `alarmHandler()` for the SIGALRM signal using `signal(SIGALRM, alarmHandler)`.
-2. It then sets the initial alarm using `alarm(3)` to trigger the alarm signal after 3 seconds.
-3. The program enters an infinite loop (`while(1)`) to keep the program running indefinitely.

-Note:
-- The alarm signal (SIGALRM) is a signal that is triggered by the operating system after a specified amount of time has passed.
-In this program, the alarm signal is set to be triggered every 3 seconds.
-- This program demonstrates the use of the alarm signal (SIGALRM) in C. It sets an alarm to be triggered every 3 seconds using the alarm() function.
-When the alarm signal is received, the program executes the alarm handler function (alarmHandler()), which prints a notification message and resets the alarm for another 3 seconds.
-The program continues running in an infinite loop to ensure that the alarm signal is repeatedly triggered.

-# Signal Handling

-signal_handling.c demonstrates signal handling.
-It registers signal handlers for SIGQUIT and SIGINT signals.

-## Signal Handlers

-1. The program defines two signal handler functions: `q()` and `p()`.
-2. The `q()` function is associated with the SIGQUIT signal.
-When a SIGQUIT signal is received, it is executed and it prints the message "SIGQUIT signal received" using `printf()`.
-3. The `p()` function is associated with the SIGINT signal.
-When a SIGINT signal is received (typically triggered by pressing Ctrl+C in the terminal), it is executed and it prints the message "SIGINT signal received" using `printf()`.
-Additionally, it terminates the program with an exit code of 2 using `exit(2)`.

-## Main Function

-1. In the `main()` function, the program registers the signal handler `q()` for the SIGQUIT signal using `signal(SIGQUIT, q)`.
-2. It also registers the signal handler `p()` for the SIGINT signal using `signal(SIGINT, p)`.
-3. The program enters an infinite loop (`while(1)`) to continuously wait for signals to be received.
-4. As long as the program is running, it will respond to received signals by executing the associated signal handler functions.

-Notes:
-- The SIGQUIT signal is typically generated by the user pressing Ctrl+\ in the terminal.
-The SIGINT signal is generated by the user pressing Ctrl+C in the terminal.
-Certainly!
-Here's an explanation of the provided C script that demonstrates signal handling:

-markdown

-# Signal Handling

-signal_handling.c demonstrates signal handling.
-It registers signal handlers for SIGQUIT and SIGINT signals.

-## Signal Handlers

-1. The program defines two signal handler functions: `q()` and `p()`.
-2. The `q()` function is associated with the SIGQUIT signal.
-When a SIGQUIT signal is received, it is executed and it prints the message "SIGQUIT signal received" using `printf()`.
-3. The `p()` function is associated with the SIGINT signal.
-When a SIGINT signal is received (typically triggered by pressing Ctrl+C in the terminal), it is executed and it prints the message "SIGINT signal received" using `printf()`.
-Additionally, it terminates the program with an exit code of 2 using `exit(2)`.

-## Main Function

-1. In the `main()` function, the program registers the signal handler `q()` for the SIGQUIT signal using `signal(SIGQUIT, q)`.
-2. It also registers the signal handler `p()` for the SIGINT signal using `signal(SIGINT, p)`.
-3. The program enters an infinite loop (`while(1)`) to continuously wait for signals to be received.
-4. As long as the program is running, it will respond to received signals by executing the associated signal handler functions.

-Note:
-- The SIGQUIT signal is typically generated by the user pressing Ctrl+\ in the terminal.
-The SIGINT signal is generated by the user pressing Ctrl+C in the terminal.
-- This program demonstrates the handling of SIGQUIT and SIGINT signals in C. It registers signal handlers q() and p() for SIGQUIT and SIGINT signals, respectively.
-When a SIGQUIT signal is received, the q() function is executed and prints a message.
-When a SIGINT signal is received, the p() function is executed, prints a message, and terminates the program with an exit code of 2.
-- The program enters an infinite loop, continuously waiting for signals to be received.
-It will respond to received signals by executing the associated signal handler functions.

-# Signal Handling

-signal_handling_v2.c handles signals SIGQUIT and SIGINT.

-## Signal Handlers

-1. The program defines two signal handler functions: `handleSIGQUIT()` and `handleSIGINT()`.
-2. The `handleSIGQUIT()` function is associated with the SIGQUIT signal (generated by pressing Ctrl+\ in the terminal).
-When a SIGQUIT signal is received, it is executed, and it prints the message "Received SIGQUIT signal" using `printf()`.
-3. The `handleSIGINT()` function is associated with the SIGINT signal (generated by pressing Ctrl+C in the terminal).
-When a SIGINT signal is received, it is executed, and it prints the message "Received SIGINT signal" using `printf()`.
-Additionally, it terminates the program with an exit code of 2 using `exit(2)`.

-## Main Function

-1. In the `main()` function, the program sets up signal handling for SIGQUIT and SIGINT.
-2. It creates `struct sigaction` objects `sigquitAction` and `sigintAction` to define the signal handling behavior.
-3. For each signal, it assigns the corresponding signal handler function and sets the `sa_mask` and `sa_flags` fields.
-4. It uses `sigaction()` to register the signal handling behavior for SIGQUIT and SIGINT using the `sigquitAction` and `sigintAction` objects, respectively.
-5. The program enters an infinite loop (`while(1)`) and continuously waits for signals to be received.
-6. Within the loop, it prints the message "Waiting for signal and working" using `printf()` and sleeps for 1 second using `sleep(1)`.

-Notes:
-- The SIGQUIT signal is typically generated by the user pressing Ctrl+\ in the terminal.
-The SIGINT signal is generated by the user pressing Ctrl+C in the terminal.
-- This program handles the SIGQUIT and SIGINT signals in C. It defines signal handler functions handleSIGQUIT() and handleSIGINT().
-When a SIGQUIT signal (generated by pressing Ctrl+) is received, the handleSIGQUIT() function is executed and prints a message.
-When a SIGINT signal (generated by pressing Ctrl+C) is received, the handleSIGINT() function is executed, prints a message, and terminates the program with an exit code of 2.
-- The program sets up the signal handling behavior using struct sigaction objects.
-It registers the signal handlers for SIGQUIT and SIGINT using sigaction().
-The program then enters an infinite loop, continuously waiting for signals to be received.
-Within the loop, it prints a message and sleeps for 1 second.